timniederhausen/gn/docs/reference.md

       When set specifies the minimum required version of Ninja.
 The default required version is 1.7.2.
 Specifying a higher version might enable the use of some of newer features that can make the build more efficient.

+  no_stamp_files [optional]
+      A boolean flag that can be set to generate Ninja files that use phony rules instead of stamp files whenever possible.
+This results in smaller Ninja build plans, but requires at least Ninja 1.11.
 ```

 #### **Example .gn file contents**